The Constitution of the

 ii) Content

-The Council shall submit to the Annual General Meeting:
+Council shall submit to the Annual General Meeting:

-a) Reports by the Chairman, the Secretary and the Treasurer
+a) Reports by the Chairman, the Secretary, and the Treasurer

 b) Accounts for the last financial year